Mario has been an online writer for several years. He is a dedicated researcher into many different topics.

 The ultimate answer to that question appears to be very surprising.
 Most people breath shallow, and that is the reason why they seem to benefit from a low-carb diet.

-Burning carbohydrates requires more oxygen while fat requires less oxygen when we compare both their energy yield gram for gram.
-Thus, if the person in question does not change his or her respiratory behavior, but switches from a high-carb diet to a low-carb diet, the benefits can be witnessed at a relatively short term.
+When we compare both their energy yield gram for gram, burning carbohydrates requires more oxygen while fat requires less oxygen.
+Thus, if the person in question does not change his or her respiratory behavior but switches from a high-carb diet to a low-carb diet, the benefits can be witnessed at a relatively short term.

 Breathing Is Taken for Granted

 Since much more people are into healthy eating, diets, and all sorts recipes most attention goes to eating and diets.
 The more complicated, the better so it seems.